agent

 function agent<T>(signature: T, config: AxAgentConfig<ParseSignature<T>["inputs"], ParseSignature<T>["outputs"]>): AxAgent<ParseSignature<T>["inputs"], ParseSignature<T>["outputs"]>;

-Creates a strongly-typed AI agent from a string signature.
+Creates a strongly-typed AI agent from a signature.
 This is the recommended way to create agents, providing better type inference and cleaner syntax.
+Supports both string signatures and AxSignature objects.

 Example